Are you feeling stressed about holiday shopping? Not sure what to buy for the gardeners on your list?

 It may also be displayed beautifully in a rustic kitchen, or in a craft room to hold knickknacks or yarn.

-Find berry basket buying information and check current prices at Lehman’s Hardware and Appliance.
+Find berry basket buying information and check current prices at Walmart.

 Such happy cookware, not to mention that it’s a good value for a very reasonable price!
 I can’t recommend these flowered ceramic baking pans enough.

-Her designs offer an updated take on vintage flowered dishes in vibrant colors, with four different extra-appealing flower motifs to choose from that gardeners will love.
+Her designs offer an updated take on vintage flowered dishes in vibrant colors, with two different extra-appealing flower motifs that gardeners will love.

 Each baker has two handles, decorative edges, and flowers on the interior as well, so there’s something extra to admire even after that last portion of spinach lasagna or holiday berry breakfast casserole has been gobbled up.

-This set includes one 4.4-quart rectangular baker and one that holds 3.3 quarts.
+This set includes one two-quart rectangular baker and one that holds 0.79 quarts.
 Both are dishwasher and microwave safe, and oven safe up to 425ºF.

 Add this set to your holiday shopping cart now via Walmart.